NsimaPeter/Falkenbergs-FF-webpage/README.md

 and an anchor linking the user to an external page to connect the user to our social media pages and it was inspired by some execrcise in the challenge lessons

+the website is deployed on this hosting plaform Github pages through this steps
+*  in the Github repository, goto settings tab
+*  Then in the menu on the left hand side we click on "Pages"
+*  And from there you will see Github Pages where you can select your branch to deploy: Main
+*  and It'll take a few minutes to build your project, wait a bit and then refresh the page and it will have the link to the deployed project